May 7th, 2026

 Stories

-Inna’s team took part in an evacuation last week.
-A man had been living alone in Kachkarivka until last week.
-He was no longer able to survive under the constant shelling and enemy drones.
-About 10 people remain in the village, with no communication between them and rarely seeing one another, since they must move carefully and avoid appearing in open spaces as much as possible.
+Inna’s team evacuated a man from the village of Kachkarivka in the Kherson Region last week.
+He had been living alone, but was no longer able to survive under the constant shelling and enemy drones.
+About 10 people remain in the village, but they rarely communicate or see one another.
+Villagers must move carefully and avoid appearing in open spaces as much as possible.
 Food supplies are nearly exhausted.
-People are finishing off provisions they had stockpiled in previous years.
-"Sharing them with the mice," as he put it.
+People are finishing off provisions they had stockpiled in previous years and "sharing them with the mice," as the man put it.

-"Petro" was very thin and pale, with sickly eyes, matted hair, and a smell of dampness.
-He carried himself with composure and calmly recounted the deaths and the terrible atmosphere of doom and confinement, where death lies in wait for those who have survived.
+Petro was very thin and pale, with sickly eyes, matted hair, and a smell of dampness about him.
+He carried himself with composure and calmly recounted the deaths he had seen and the terrible atmosphere of doom and confinement, as those who have survived thus far wait their turn to be killed.

 Team Summaries